 3. Tell me more about your previous job experiences?

 This is another question to look into a person's work ethic.
 It can help you determine if a candidate knows what it means to work hard for a living, or if they have a greater sense of entitlement.

 4. Can you tell me something that is true that almost no one agrees with you on?

-This one might seem strange, but it is important to have employees that are not afraid to speak their mind, especially when it is an unpopular opinion.
-Employees that are comfortable with voicing out are more likely to alert you to inefficiencies or help come up with new and creative ideas in your practice.
+This one might seem strange, but it is important to have employees that are not afraid to speak their unpopular opinions.
+Employees that are comfortable with standing out are more likely to alert you to inefficiencies or help come up with new and creative ideas in your practice.

 5. How do you go about continuing to develop your professional skills?

 You want to fill your practice with motivated people, but you also want to make sure your practice can offer an employee the opportunity to grow in the direction they want.

 6. What is the greatest lesson you've learned from a failure?